SebSV-GitHub/Portfolio/README.md

 └── ...
 ```

-## ☁️ AWS

-Create a S3 bucket
-Use this [guide](https://github.com/aws-actions/configure-aws-credentials?tab=readme-ov-file#OIDC) to get the credentials
-This are the necessary permissions:

 ## 🤝 Contributing

 If you’d like to contribute to this portfolio, feel free to fork the repo and submit a pull request.
 Improvements and feature suggestions are welcome!